prebid/prebid.github.io/adops/line-item-creation.md

 Line items (and creatives) must, at some level, be associated with advertisers.
 When you create line items to capture Prebid bids, you won’t know who the actual advertisers are.
 Instead you need to create generic advertisers in your ad server that are used for Prebid.
 For example, you can create an advertiser named “Prebid Advertiser.”
 Or if you’re using Send All Bids, you can create one advertiser per bidder, such as “Prebid BidderA,” “Prebid BidderB,” etc. You then associate your line items and creatives with those advertisers.

 Depending on your ad server, line items are typically grouped within orders under each advertiser.
 We recommend naming orders in the following format: Prebid - format - bidder - n.
-For example, Prebid - banner - BidderA - 1.
+For example, `Prebid - banner - BidderA - 1`.

 ## Line Item Details